Home

 If you wish to use a Loft Box Distribution Amplifier to distribute Freeview digital TV to other televisions around your home, make sure you buy a Freeview receiver which has a built in "UHF modulator".
 The UHF signal generated by the Freeview receiver's UHF modulator provides Freeview channels on a selectable UHF TV channel and this can then be feed a TV distribution amplifier.
 To avoid interference to existing analogue TV channels, a video recorder or Sky Digibox, it is important to set the Freeview receiver UHF modulator to an unused UHF channel in your area.
 For troubleshooting help read our Digital TV Retuning article.

 When installing Freeview receivers, the aerial connection of the receiver ("ANT.
-IN") should be connected directly to a digital compatible TV aerial, which must be capable of receiving all of the digital terrestrial TV channels (DVB-T multiplexes) broadcast in your area.
+IN") should be connected directly to your TV aerial, which must be capable of receiving all of the digital terrestrial TV channels (DVB-T multiplexes) broadcast in your area.

 To get the best results, the Freeview receiver should be the first RF loop through device in any chain of equipment.
 This ensures that the Freeview digibox gets the best signal quality (avoiding interference or added noise from other peripherals like video recorders or a Sky box).
 Click here for a picture showing typical Freeview set top box aerial in/out connections.
 The unit shown is a cheap Freeview box by Matsui.

-In some UK regions, the DVB-T terrestrial digital television signal from more than one Freeview transmitter may be received.
-This can cause Freeview installation problems as the box will try to install the digital TV channels from both regions.
+In some UK regions, the DVB-T terrestrial digital television signal from more than one Freeview transmitter or region may be received.
+This can cause reception problems as the box will try to install the digital TV channels from both regions, even if the signal quality is low.
 The only way around this is to note the UHF DVB-T multiplex (mux) channel numbers for your preferred DTT transmitter and install them manually.

-Start by doing a new Freeview installation (channel re-install) and stop any automatic installation process immediately.
+Start by deleting all installed channels by invoking a new Freeview installation (channel re-install) with the aerial cable disconnected.
+When complete a 'no channels found' warning message will be displayed.
 Then carry out a full manual installation for each of the DVB-T UHF multiplex channel numbers for your region (there are 6 DTT muxes currently transmitted in the UK).
-These are Mux 1, Mux 2, Mux A, Mux B, Mux C and Mux D and each will have aseparate UHF channel.
+These are BBCA, BBCB (HD), D3+4, SDN, ArqA and ArqB - each of which has a separate UHF channel number.

 Most Freeview boxes provide a manual installation option whereby the individual UHF channels of each DTT multiplex can be manually entered using the handset and all free to air digital TV channels found stored into the EPG.
 Each UHF DTT mux channel for your region should be entered in turn and all of the channels found saved to the EPG.